 Step 2: Bread the Fish Sticks

 Drop each fish strip into the flour bowl and coat completely with flour.
-Remove the fish from the flour and drop into the egg and flip to coat each side.
+Remove the fish from the flour, drop it into the egg, and flip to coat each side.

-Press the fish into the Panko breadcrumb mixture and coat completely, and place it on a prepared baking sheet.
+Press the fish into the Panko breadcrumb mixture, coat completely, and place it on a prepared baking sheet.
 Repeat with the remaining fish pieces.

 Step 3: Bake the Fish Sticks